zackees/transcribe-anything/README.md

 ### USES WHISPER AI

-Over 270+⭐'s because this program this app just works.
+Over 300+⭐'s because this program this app just works!
+This whisper front-end app is the only one to generate a `speaker.json` file.

 [![Star History Chart](https://api.star-history.com/svg?repos=zackees/transcribe-anything&type=Date)](https://star-history.com/#zackees/transcribe-anything&Date)